satyagraha/gfm_viewer/README.md

 ## Usage

-After [installation](#installation), the viewer may be accessed in any of the following ways:
+After installation (see below), the viewer may be accessed in any of the following ways:

 * Execute menu _Window_ -> _Show View_ -> _Other..._ and select entry
 _GFM Support_ -> _GFM Viewer_.
 Then, when files with an extension of `.md` are saved